timsong-cpp/papers/2259_repairing_input_range_adaptors/repair_adaptors.md

 _C++20_ input iterator.

 Moreover, `counted_iterator` fails to handle wrapping `contiguous_iterator`s
-correctly: by inheriting from an `iterator_traits` specialization, can inherit the `contiguous_iterator_tag` opt-in (e.g., for pointers), but it neither defines `operator->` nor `pointer_traits::to_address`, so `std::to_address(ci)` is ill-formed, and the error happens outside the immediate context.
+correctly: by inheriting from an `iterator_traits` specialization, it can inherit the `contiguous_iterator_tag` opt-in (e.g., for pointers), but it neither defines `operator->` nor `pointer_traits::to_address`, so `std::to_address(ci)` is ill-formed, and that function template uses a deduced return type, so the error happens outside the immediate context.
 As a result, even asking the question is ill-formed.

 ## Fixing `counted_iterator`